New Form 26AS is the Faceless hand-holding of the Taxpayers

 In this article:

-The new form consists of 9 major parts.
+The new form 26as login consists of 9 major parts which include form 26as download as well.

 The amount of TDS deducted on any kind of income – salary, interest, pension, prize winnings etc. is visible in this part against the Tax Deduction Account Number (TAN) of the deductor.
 This information is updated quarterly.

-If the taxpayer has submitted Form 15G or Form 15H, this section in the form will present the details of income where no TDS has been deducted.
+If the taxpayer has submitted Form 15G or Form 15H, this section in the form will present the details of 26as view and income where no TDS has been deducted.

 Part A2: Details of Tax Deducted at Source on Sale of Immovable Property under section 194(IA)/TDS on Rent of Property u/s 194IB / TDS on payment to resident contractors and professionals u/s 194M (For Seller/Landlord of Property/Payee of resident contractors and professional